mcowger/blog/_posts/2017-02-23-im-hiring-again.md

 title: I'm Hiring - Want To Come Work for the Most Fun Team @ Dell?
 ---

+*UPDATE*: Thanks for all the support and great resumes.
+For now we've closed the process and are considering the candidates we have.
+Once we've made some hires, you know where you'll find more info!

 Of course you do :).
 In case you hadn’t heard, the Field Evangelism team I run here at Dell is pretty awesome.
 We’ve got seriously fun, smart people like Sam Maracinni, Tommy Trogden, Luke Mahon, Brian Verkley & Fabio Chiodini already spreading the message and having fun doing it.  *We need 2 more people in the Asia / Japan / Australia / Singapore area.*